CSSUoB/cssuob.github.io/membership.md

 You'll also get a snazzy green role 🟢 on the [Discord](/discord)!

-If you have any problems getting a membership, ask in #help on our Discord server, the Guild website can occassionally be a little temperamental!
+If you have any problems getting a membership, ask in #help on our Discord server, the Guild website can occasionally be a little temperamental!

 Interested in seeing our historical membership statistics and some fun graphs?
 Check them out [here](/membership-stats)!